Popular games for platform WonderSwan Color

 Judgement Silversword is a vertically scrolling shooter in which wave upon wave of multifarious of opposing craft will try to take you down with bullets, bombs, lasers, or even their own fuselages.
 Using the Y-Buttons as a directional pad and the X-Buttons for your weaponry you'll try your hand at completing the S-AIXAKs destiny.
 M-KAI released Judgement Silversword as a freeware demo on his personal website in 2001.
 The retail version was released by Qute on February 2, 2004 with the subtitle Rebirth Edition

-Flash Koibito-Kun is a Puzzle game, developed by Koto and published by Koubunsha, which was released in Japan in 2000.
+X: Card of Fate is a Strategy game, developed by Access and published by Bandai, which was released in Japan in 2002.

-XI (sai) Little is a Puzzle game, developed by MBI and published by Bandai, which was released in Japan in 2001.
+RockMan EXE N1 Battle is a Role-Playing game, developed by Inti Creates and published by Capcom, which was released in Japan in 2003.